IGotYouBoo-Crew/igyb-front-end/readmeT3A2B.md

 - **mongoose** - again, M is in the MERN name! mongoose is the tool we used for object modelling
 - **nodemon** - So.
 Helpful.
 This here is a tool that helped us by automatically restarting the app (as it's a Node application) when file changes in the directory were detected
 - **react-icons** - a big, beautiful collection of React icons that were perfect for IGYB.
 This is where we got our icons for everything from the phone and email for our Contact Page, to the pencil on editable fields, or arrows on buttons to view more posts.
 - **react-router-dom** - the good old standard routing library for a lot of React apps (if it ain't broke, don't fix it!).
-This was easy to integrate, and we were all familiar with it, so made sense to utilise for enabling navigation.
+This was easy to integrate, and we were all familiar with it, so made sense to utilise for enabling navigation
 - **react-tailwindcss-datepicker** - this was a nightmare to work with intially, as it's typically a date *range* picker.
 In order to select just a single date and shoot that through to the backend took a little tweaking, as did being able to view the pop up calendar in different screensizes, as forms were in modals - which cuts overflow!
 - **supertest** and **supertest-session** - these libraries were used for testing HTTP assertions, and managing the sessions in supertest